https://pine32.be - © pine32.be 2025

 [ dev ]

-Turns out that HTTP/0.9 is thing.
+Turns out that HTTP/0.9 is a thing.
 No headers, no methods, no status codes, only GET.
 It is so simple you can easily make a request manually.
 Firefox still supports it apparently.

 echo -e "GET /\r" | nc pine32.be 80